 #4.
 The competency framework is overly complex.
 This isn’t rocket science, so don’t make it more complicated than it needs to be.
 A holistic view of behavioral competencies can be captured in 4 main buckets: Thinking, Working, Relating, and Leading.
 You can modify the wording to fit your culture, but keep it simple so people can easily relate to it and remember it.

 #5.
 There are too many or too few competencies.
 I have literally seen models with 32 competencies – come on, really?
 Too many becomes unmanageable and too few becomes useless.
-In general, strive for about 12 to 16 competencies in total, not all of which will be needed for every job or job level.
+In general, strive for no more than 12 competencies in total, not all of which will be needed for every job or job level.

 #6.
 Definitions are neither distinct nor measurable.
 This is one of the biggest problems with most competency models.
 When two or more competencies have a lot of overlapping descriptions, it means that they are not sufficiently differentiated.
 No double dipping!
 The definitions also need to be behavioral and observable so that they are measurable.
 Try this exercise – read the initial definition and cross out any words that are not action-oriented or observable.
 Be concise.
 You can go into (somewhat) more detail if you write behavioral indicators by level.